Kefalonia: Unforgettable beaches and mysteries of the past to explore

 The 1953 earthquake: a turning point for the island

-More recently, Kefalonia was shaken by a devastating earthquake in 1953.
-The earthquake destroyed most of the island’s buildings, requiring almost complete reconstruction.
-Only the northern region, notably the port of Fiskardo, was spared.
-This village still preserves its traditional pre-earthquake buildings, making it a rare and precious place to visit.
-The event had a profound impact on the island’s identity, influencing its current architecture, which is often modern, but always rooted in tradition.
+More recently, in 1953, Cephalonia suffered a devastating earthquake that shook the island to its core.
+The earthquake destroyed the majority of buildings, forcing residents to rebuild almost entirely.
+However, the northern region, notably the port of Fiskardo, was largely spared.
+Today, the village still preserves its traditional pre-earthquake buildings, making it a unique and valuable place to discover.
+Since the earthquake, the island’s architecture has taken on a more modern face, while retaining its deep roots in tradition.

 Myrtos: A postcard beach